 Once you master this skill, you can chunk activities with similar outcomes together.
 Empower yourself to get things done by grouping together information into manageable-size chunks that you can use effectively to achieve your goals.

-Use the Rapid Planning Method
+Rapid Planning Method

-There’s no reason why you need to dive into life management tips on your own.
+There’s no reason why you need to dive into life management services on your own.
 There are tons of tools out there to help you create the life you’ve always wanted.
 Once you know what you want and why you want it, it’s time to seek out valuable resources, like Tony Robbins’ Rapid Planning Method (RPM).
 You now know the essential components of RPM that were discussed above, as you’ve identified your purpose and can utilize chunking to develop your Massive Action Plan.
 Adhering to the Rapid Planning Method is as simple as knowing what you want, identifying why you want it and mapping out what actions you’ll take to accomplish it.